AntonioBlago/Financial_Stock_Guide-/README.md

-# sqlite_stock_database
+# Financial_Stock_Guide
-This is an example of how you can set up a sqlite stock database.
+This is a step by step guide of how you can set up a sqlite stock database and do some trend analysis and portfolio optimzation.
 Import and update stock data from yahoo finance.

 Set up steps
 1. Get latest python version
 Python 3.7.3 64-bit, spyder 4.0.0. from Anaconda

+A. Build up a stock Database
+Use the script for importing financial data and saving them into the sqlite.db

-2. Install relevant python packages
+1. Install relevant python packages

 pip install sqlite3
 pip install os
 pip install pandas
 pip install pandas_datareader
 pip install datetime

 3. Choose relevant stocks for you, which you want in your database